xStarbound/xStarbound/doc/lua/interface.md

     }
   },
   jobject{
-    type = "MouseWheel" -- Event type for the mouse being moved this tick. data = jobject{
+    type = "MouseWheel", -- Event type for the mouse being moved this tick. processed = true,
+    data = jobject{
       mouseMove = jarray{3, -2}, -- The relative position of the mouse
       -- compared to its position last tick, in screen pixels.